RickStrahl/BlogPosts/2023-12/Integrating OpenAI image generation into your .NET Application/IntegretingOpenaiImageGenerationIntoYourNetApplication.md

 * [Usage Limits](https://platform.openai.com/account/limits)

 Individual accounts are billed for usage so you provide an initial amount which can be manually or auto recharged.

-> #### @icon-info-circle Azure AI uses OpenAI API
-> The OpenAI API also works with AzureAI.
-At the time of writing Azure AI wasn't working with Dall-E 3 yet, but it does work with Dall-E-2.
-I expected Dall-E 3 support to come soon.
->
-> Both APIs are compatible with the main difference on how you authorize - OpenAI uses only a Bearer toke for the key, Azure uses a deployment specific HTTP URL plus an API key.
-But the actual REST calls are the same.

 ### Per User or Per Application Keys?
 If you plan on using AI of any sort, one thing that you need to decide is who will bear the costs of the AI API requests.
 If you integrate into your own application do you use a common key for all users, or do you have each user provide their own key?